 2005 – The First Annual Borromeo Weekend is held as a way to increase fraternity among the SJV men and their brother seminarians at The Saint Paul Seminary.
 The weekend begins with a Friday evening Mass in the Chapel of St. Thomas Aquinas, followed by a candlelight procession to St. Mary’s Chapel on the south campus.
 40 hours of prayer and Eucharistic adoration concludes on Sunday morning.

 2006 – Fr.
-Bill Baer celebrates first Last Chance Mass for six students.
-More than 12 years later, approximately 300 people attend the popular Sunday night Mass at SJV during the academic year.
+Bill Baer celebrates the first Last Chance Mass for members of the football team who could not get to Sunday Mass.
+Today, approximately 300 people attend the popular 9:00 p.m.
+Sunday Mass celebrated during the academic year.

-2008 – UST Head Football Coach Glen Caruso and the SJV seminarians establish “Caruso’s Crew” to cheer on the Tommies at home games.
+2008 – University of St. Thomas Head Football Coach Glen Caruso and the SJV seminarians establish “Caruso’s Crew” to cheer on the Tommies at home games.

 2010-present – Fr.
 Michael Becker, 8th Rector of Saint John Vianney College Seminary